MicrosoftDocs/quantum-docs-pr/articles/concepts/oracles.md

 ---
 # Mandatory fields.
 See more on aka.ms/skyeye/meta.
-title: Quantum oracles | Microsoft Docs
+title: Quantum oracles
-description: Quantum oracles
+description: Learn how to work with and define quantum oracles.
 author: cgranade
 uid: microsoft.quantum.concepts.oracles
 ms.author: Christopher.Granade@microsoft.com